 Rinse all glassware with pure water before starting.
 Add 10 mL of 1.0 mM HAuCl4 to a 50 mL beaker or Erlenmeyer flask on a stirring plate.
 Add a magnetic stir bar and begin stirring but do not heat.
 When you are ready to proceed with the size test, quickly add 10 mL of 3.0 mM NaBH4 and mix.
 Do the size test immediately with no waiting.

-(You have less than 30 seconds to complete the next test so please time how long it takes.)
+(You have about 60 seconds to complete the next test so please time how long it takes.)

 Size test: Add product solution to a screw cap vial or test tube to make it about 1/6 full.
 Add half as much acetone, cap and shake for 1 s, then add 0.2 mM dodecanethiol in hexane to double the original product volume.
 Cap and shake to mix.
 Gold particles smaller than 5 nm will transfer to the top layer.
 What happens for your products?
 Are your nanoparticles smaller or larger than 5 nm?

 Discard the hexane, alkanethiol, and acetone in an organic waste bottle.
 (Use the water solution from the synthesis step to record the visible spectrum since the organic solution will dissolve the cuvet.)

 If your previous trial showed small particles then repeat with a wait between additions.
 Add 10 mL of 1.0 mM HAuCl4 to a 50 mL beaker or Erlenmeyer flask on a stirring plate.
 Add a magnetic stir bar and begin stirring but do not heat.
-Be ready to proceed with the size test.
-Quickly add 5 mL of 3.0 mM NaBH4 and stir for 30 seconds, then add a second 5 mL of 3.0 mM NaBH4, and stir for 30 seconds.
-Repeat the size test immediately.
-Does the difference in NaBH4 addition make a difference?
+When you are ready to proceed with the size test, quickly add 5 mL of 3.0 mM NaBH4 and stir for 30 seconds, then add a second 5 mL of 3.0 mM NaBH4, and stir for 30 seconds.
+Do the size test immediately.
+Does the difference in NaBH4 addition make a difference in particle size?

 Photochemical Synthesis Method